-Equation \eqref{eq:Ham_total} is thus quadratic, meaning that the dynamics is Gaussian and the NESS will be Gaussian too.
-The NESS does not depend on the initial state of the probe, it only depends on the total Hamiltonian, as well as the initial state of the bath, which we choose to be thermal at some unknown temperature $T$.
-Since the NESS is Gaussian, we only need to compute the first and second order correlations---that is, the \textit{displacement vector} and the \textit{covariance matrix}, respectively---to fully describe it.
-Recall that if we define $R = (x_1,p_1,\dots,x_N,p_N)^T$, then the displacement vector is a $2N$ dimensional vector with elements $d_i = \average{R_i}$ while the covariance matrix is a $2N\times 2N$ symmetric matrix with elements $\Gamma_{ij} = \average{\{R_i, R_j\}}/2 - \average{R_i}\average{R_j}$.
+Equation \eqref{eq:Ham_total} is quadratic, thus the dynamics is Gaussian and the NTSS will be Gaussian too.
+The NTSS does not depend on the initial state of the probe, it only depends on the total Hamiltonian, as well as the initial state of the bath, which we choose to be thermal at (unknown) temperature $T$.
+Since the NTSS is Gaussian, we only need the first and second order correlations---that is, the \textit{displacement vector} and the \textit{covariance matrix}, respectively---to fully describe it.
+If we define $R = (x_1,p_1,\dots,x_N,p_N)^T$, then the displacement vector is a $2N$ dimensional vector with elements $d_i = \average{R_i}$ while the covariance matrix is a $2N\times 2N$ symmetric matrix with elements $\Gamma_{ij} = \average{\{R_i, R_j\}}/2 - \average{R_i}\average{R_j}$.

-The conventional method of finding $d$ and $\Gamma$ starts by using the Heisenberg equations of motion---that in our case, for any observable $O$ reads ${\dot O} = i[H,O]$.
-Applying this to all degrees of freedom gives
+The conventional method of finding $d$ and $\Gamma$ starts by using the Heisenberg equations of motion---that for any observable $O$ reads ${\dot O} = i[H,O]$.
+Applying to all degrees of freedom gives